Kaila Devi Temple: History

-A detailed description of Kaila Devi Ji is given in the SkandaPurana in the 65th Adhyaya, wherein the goddess is said to have proclaimed that in Kali Yuga her name would be "Kaila" and she would be worshipped as Kaileshwari by her devotees.
+A detailed description of Kaila Devi is given in the SkandaPurana in the 65th Adhyaya, wherein the goddess is said to have proclaimed that in Kali Yuga her name would be "Kaila" and she would be worshipped as Kaileshwari by her devotees.
 Furthermore, the Vedas say that in Kali Yuga, the worship of Kaila Devi will grant immediate fulfillment.

-The goddess Kaila Devi is considered to be a form of the same goddess Maha-yogini Mahamaya who had taken birth as the child of Nanda-Yashoda, and with whom Lord Krishna was replaced as per the direction of Lord Vishnu.
-When Kansa tried to kill the girl child, she transformed into her Devi Roop and informed him that the one he attempted to kill was already safe and sound.
-She is now worshipped as Kaila Devi, and as Vindhyavasini and Hinglaj Mata at other places.
+The temple is dedicated to the worship of Kaila Devi as Mahalakshmi and as Mahayogini.
+Kaila Devi is revered as a manifestation of the same divine being who was born as the daughter of Nanda and Yashoda.
+According to the guidance of Lord Vishnu, she was exchanged with the infant Lord Krishna.
+When King Kansa attempted to harm the child, she revealed her divine form and proclaimed that the one he sought to destroy was already beyond his reach, safe and protected.

 The arrival of the goddess's likeness to this destination is a fascinating story.
 The statue was being carried on a bullock cart by a Yogi baba, fleeing from Nagarkot, to protect it.
 Kaila Devi meanwhile appeared to the sage Kedargiri assuring him that she would come to the people of the area.
 The Yogi's sole bullock stopped in the central part of the hill amid the dense forest and refused to budge.
 By divine ordinance the statue was established at that very place.

-With the blessings of Kaila Devi, the chandravanshi rulers of Karauli have always maintained a deep connection with the temple.
+With the blessings of Kaila Devi, the chandravanshi Jadaun rulers of Karauli have always maintained a deep connection with the temple.